experimaestro/experimaestro-python/docs/experiments/config.md

 - The object is constructed using `self.__init__()`
 - The attributes are set (e.g. `gamma` in the example above)
 - `self.__post_init__()` is called (if the method exists)
+- Pre-tasks are ran (if any, see below)

 Sometimes, it is necessary to postpone a part of the initialization of a configuration object because it depends on an external processing.
 In this case, the `initializer` decorator can